aneeqzia-isi/surgtoolloc2022-category-1/README.md

-# surgtoolloc2022-category-1

-# Docker image & algorithm submission for the SurgToolLoc Challenge 2022
+# Docker image & algorithm submission for Category 1 of SurgToolLoc Challenge 2022

 This repository has everything you and your team need to make an algorithm submission for the [SurgToolLoc Challenge](https://surgtoolloc.grand-challenge.org/).
 This algorithm will be used for the inference and evaluation of your model.